nitish1099/githubclient/README.md

 ### Usage

-1. Setup the API endpoint in the React Native app
+1. Setup the Github Access Token in the React Native app
 ```bash
 inside app/config.js set the GIT_TOKEN to the personal access token created from the above step
 ```